fengyiqi/cfd_practice/doc/README.md

 - implement first order reconstruction scheme
 - for case parameters, move get functions to base class
 - add more comments

+### Jun.
+20 2022
+- use template for solvers
+- use CRTP for stencils
+- reformat main.cpp accordingly